X

-Why does the same unlisted share show ₹1,200 on one platform and ₹1,450 on another?
-This isn’t a mistake—it’s how the unlisted market actually works.
 That often confuses new investors.
 You expect a single clear number for a company, just like listed stocks on an exchange.
 But in the unlisted space, things work very differently.
 There is no live market, no continuous trading screen, and no centralized order book.
-Instead, everything happens privately between buyers, sellers, and intermediaries.
-Prices are discovered through negotiation, availability, and timing.
+Instead, it’s all done in private between the buyer, seller, and middlemen.
+Prices are discovered via negotiation, availability, and timing.
 Because of this structure, it is completely normal to see price differences across platforms.
-In fact, it is not an exception — it is the rule.
+In fact, it is not an exception, it is the rule.

-When people refer to “unlisted share price difference,” they are talking about the variation in quoted prices of the same company across different dealers or platforms.
+When people refer to “unlisted share price difference", they are talking about the variation in quoted prices of the same company across different dealers or platforms.

-But here is something most beginners miss — these are not official prices.
+But here is something most beginners miss—these are not official prices.

 Think of it less like a stock market price and more like a negotiated market value that keeps shifting based on participation.